 Everybody Hates Hades: Depends on the culture.
 Arkay is the Cycle of Life and Death; he is one of the Divines, and rather popular in other cultures.
 However, the Nords vilify him as Orkey, or "Old Knocker."

-According to the Novels and Skyrim lore, the Argonians got much stronger by the will and leadership of their deities/creators, the Hist, to resist the Oblivion Crisis.
+The Argonians got much stronger by the will and leadership of their deities/creators, the Hist, to resist the Oblivion Crisis.
 They actually managed to drive back Mehrunes Dagon's armies back to Oblivion and close the portals.
-After Red Mountain's eruption the Aldmeri Dominion influenced the Argonians to attack Morrowind and get revenge over centuries of slavery and to free the remaining illegal slaves there.
+After Red Mountain's eruption, the Aldmeri Dominion influenced the Argonians to attack Morrowind and get revenge over centuries of slavery and to free the remaining illegal slaves there.
 Their profit was the further weakening of the Empire by losing two more provinces (Elseweyr was lost some time before this) in preparation for their invasion of Cyrodiil and Hammerfell.

 The Imperials have a first name and a last name which both sound Latin, given their Romanesque culture.
 The latest installment, Skyrim, changes some Latin last names to Italian ones, reflecting the evolution of language.